Mills Shelving | Australian Shelving and Components Provider

 For businesses handling heavy stock, reinforcing panels is often required.
 Steel channel supports or bracing frames can distribute forces more safely.
 Alternatively, freestanding shelving may provide greater reliability.

 Ignoring these limits risks costly panel repairs and food safety hazards if the shelving collapses.
 Operators must also consider the wider impact of damaging insulation.
-According to AIRAH, Australia has around 260,000 walk-in coolrooms and freezers consuming roughly 4,800 GWh of energy annually, with as much as 25% of that wasted due to inefficiencies.
+According to AIRAH, Australia has around 260,000 walk-in cool rooms and freezers consuming roughly 4,800 GWh of energy annually, with as much as 25% of that wasted due to inefficiencies.
 Poorly sealed penetrations from shelf installation can add to these losses, raising both costs and environmental impact.
-Operators must be conscious of managing load capacity in cold environments so that the coolroom remains both safe and effective.
+Operators must be conscious of managing load capacity in cold environments so that the cool room remains both safe and effective.

 Alternatives to Panel-Fixed Shelving